mtkennerly/poetry-dynamic-versioning/README.md

     Currently, this only supports Git and will run `git fetch --unshallow`.
   * `ignore-untracked` (boolean, default: false):
     If true, ignore untracked files when determining whether the repository is dirty.
+  * `commit-length` (integer, default: unset):
+    Use this many characters from the start of the full commit hash.
 * `[tool.poetry-dynamic-versioning.substitution]`:
   Insert the dynamic version into additional files other than just pyproject.toml.
   These changes will be reverted when the plugin deactivates.